 Second: Regarding the undistributed earnings of companies subject to the dividend tax in Egypt, the management of the holding company controls the timing of disbursing these distributions, and the applied policy is to keep all the distributable profits to be reinvested instead of financing as a result of the high interest rates.
-Thus, there is no possibility of distributing dividends in the foreseeable future.
-Accordingly, the group's policy, according to EAS 24 "Income tax", is to recognize the deferred tax related to the profits expected to be distributed within the limits of the dividend tax on the amounts that are planned to be distributed by the holding company in the upcoming periods.
+Thus, there is no possibility of distributing dividends in the foreseeable future to increase financing and credit facilities.

+Accordingly, the group's policy, according to EAS 24 "Income tax", is to recognize the deferred tax related to the profits expected to be distributed within the limits of the dividend tax on the amounts that are planned to be distributed by the holding company in the upcoming periods